-Boston to Bermuda, Canada & More
+Boston to Bermuda, Canada/New England & More

 Boston is rich in history.
-But the city is also a 21st century powerhouse, with world-renowned institutions of higher learning, a robust center of high-technology and biotech; and unrivaled health care facilities.
+Yet the city is also a 21st century powerhouse, with world-renowned institutions of higher learning, a robust center of high-technology and biotechnology, and unrivaled health care facilities.
 Our city has award-winning restaurants and hotels, museums for every taste and interest, as well as theater, music, shopping and championship sports teams – all of which make Boston a great place to visit on a port-of-call for the day or an extended stay before or after your cruise.

-Boston’s Cruise Terminal
+Cruiseport Boston’s Black Falcon Terminal

-The 2014 cruise season runs from April into November, with more than 100 vessel calls.
-Voyages sail north along the New England and Canadian coastlines – a fall favorite for New England’s spectacular foliage – or south to the Caribbean or pink sand beaches of Bermuda.
-For more info about Cruiseport Boston's Black Falcon Terminal and Boston’s cruise industry, view our Cruiseport Boston Fact Sheet.
+The 2014 cruise season runs from April into November, with 115 vessel calls.
+Voyages sail north along the Canada/New England coastline – a fall favorite for New England’s spectacular foliage – or south to the Caribbean or pink sand beaches of Bermuda.
+For more information about Cruiseport Boston view our Cruiseport Boston Fact Sheet.

-Home-Ported Ships in Boston
+Homeport Ships in Boston

 Four ships are currently home-based in Boston, the oldest continuously operated port in the Western Hemisphere:

-- Norwegian Cruise Lines' Norwegian Dawn
+- Norwegian Cruise Line's Norwegian Dawn

-- Holland America’s Maasdam
+- Holland America Line’s Maasdam

-- Holland America's Veendam
+- Holland America Line’s Veendam

-- Royal Caribbean’s Brilliance of the Seas
+- Royal Caribbean International’s Brilliance of the Seas